zulip/zulip/templates/zerver/help/join-a-zulip-organization.md

-# Join a Zulip organization
+# Joining a Zulip organization

 By default, Zulip organizations require an invitation to join.